matsonka/Weekly-Assignments/WA9.md

 A box plot of the expression of the gene with the highest positive fold change A box plot of the expression of the gene with the highest negative fold change An MA.
 MA plots are log10 of the mean expression (baseMean) of a gene on the x-axis and log2FoldChange on the y-axis.
-Copy your plots to a word document and upload the word document along with a link to the github page with your code.